railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 * Uncheck 'Open readme.pdf'—you don't need it
 * Click "Finish" and you are done!

 Congratulations, you now have the Ruby development environment up and running.
-Now go forth and do something awesome with it!
+Go forth and do something awesome with it!

 [« Back to Installfest](/installfest)